Dedifferentiated Liposarcoma

 The development of unresectable local and/or metastatic DDL is associated with a poor prognosis.
 Different therapies have been adapted to be used in the management either alone or in combination with surgery depending on the patient’s needs.
 These treatments are:

-• Anthracycline-Based Therapy: Anthracycline-based therapy is a standard first-line treatment for advanced DDL.
-This involves the use of drugs such as doxorubicin in patients.
-This drug is very effective in the management of metastatic soft tissue sarcoma.
+- Anthracycline-Based Therapy: Anthracycline-based therapy is a standard first-line treatment for advanced DDL.
+This involves the use of special drugs which are very effective in the management of metastatic soft tissue sarcoma.

-• Tyrosine Kinase Inhibitors (TKI): Pazopanib is an oral multi-target TKI with anti-angiogenic and antitumorigenic properties and has been approved in multiple countries as a second or later-line treatment for patients with advanced soft tissue sarcoma (STS).
-Other multi-target TKIs such as sunitinib, regorafenib, and anlotinib have been assessed via clinical trials but are yet to be approved for use.
+- Tyrosine Kinase Inhibitors (TKI): There is an oral multi-target TKI with anti-angiogenic and antitumorigenic properties.
+It has been approved in multiple countries as a second or later-line treatment for patients with advanced soft tissue sarcoma (STS).
+Furthermore, other multi-target TKIs have been assessed via clinical trials but are yet to be approved for use.

-• Non-taxane microtubule dynamics inhibitor: Eribulin, a non-taxane microtubule dynamics inhibitor, is currently licensed for use in patients with unresectable or metastatic liposarcoma in patients treated with an anthracycline-based regimen in the past.
+- Non-taxane microtubule dynamics inhibitor: There is a non-taxane microtubule dynamics inhibitor.
+It is currently licensed for use in patients with unresectable or metastatic liposarcoma in patients treated with an anthracycline-based regimen in the past.

-• Alkylating agents: Trabectedin, a marine-derived drug that binds to the N2 of guanine in the minor groove of DNA, has also been approved for the treatment of patients with unresectable or metastatic liposarcoma in patients treated with an anthracycline-based regimen in the past.
+- Alkylating agents: There is a marine-derived drug that binds to the N2 of guanine in the minor groove of DNA.
+It has also been approved for the treatment of patients with unresectable or metastatic liposarcoma in patients treated with an anthracycline-based regimen in the past.

 Although patients with an advanced form of DDL have a poor prognosis, supportive therapy and care are crucial components of cancer treatment.